OutSystems/OutSystems.SetupTools/README.md

 ## Documentation

-Function reference is available in the \docs folder as well as some script examples.
+Function reference is available at the [docs](docs) folder as well as some script examples.